-- Applicants must be matriculated students in the UMMS School of Medicine Doctor of Medicine (MD) degree program. - Applicants must have completed the preclinical (FOM1 and FOM2) curriculum at the time of application to the MMS-MS degree program and must be in good academic standing, as defined in the School of Medicine Student Handbook. - Applicants must request withdrawal from the MD program in order to be accepted into the MSBS-MS Program, as this is not a dual degree program. - Students who have not been accepted into the UMMS MD program and who have not completed the preclinical years of the medical school curriculum (FOM1 and FOM2) are not eligible for the MSBS-MS degree option. - Students who wish to apply for readmission to the School of Medicine after withdrawing from the MD program must do so as specified in the School of Medicine Student Handbook, via the School of Medicine Admissions Committee.
+- Applicants must be matriculated students in the UMMS School of Medicine Doctor of Medicine (MD) degree program. - Applicants must have completed the preclinical (FOMI and FOM2) curriculum at the time of application to the MMS-MS degree program and must be in good academic standing, as defined in the School of Medicine Student Handbook. - Applicants must request withdrawal from the MD program in order to be accepted into the MSBS-MS Program, as this is not a dual degree program. - Students who have not been accepted into the UMMS MD program and who have not completed the preclinical years of the medical school curriculum (FOMI and FOM2) are not eligible for the MSBS-MS degree option. - Students who wish to apply for readmission to the School of Medicine after withdrawing from the MD program must do so as specified in the School of Medicine Student Handbook, via the School of Medicine Admissions Committee.

-Detailed Requirements for Completion of the Master of Science in Biomedical Sciences Degree - Medical Sciences Option
+Detailed Requirements for Completion of the MSBS-MSO